alex-b96/lotus/current-snapshot.md

 ## Current State Summary

-**LOTUS has successfully transitioned from a pure frontend prototype to having a working backend foundation.** The authentication system is production-ready, the database is properly designed and populated, and users can now log in with real credentials.
+**LOTUS has successfully transitioned from a pure frontend prototype to having a working backend foundation with real user functionality.** The authentication system is production-ready, the database is properly designed and populated, users can now log in with real credentials, and **the poem submission system is fully functional with a moderation workflow**.

-The next phase involves connecting the existing beautiful UI to the database and creating the remaining API endpoints.
+The next phase involves building the admin moderation interface, completing the remaining CRUD operations for poems, and connecting the remaining UI components to the database.
 The foundation is solid and ready for rapid feature development.

+**Key Achievements:**
-**Key Achievement:** Real authentication works!
+- Real authentication works!
 Users can create accounts and log in with actual database verification.
+- **Poem submission works!** Users can submit poems for review with proper database integration and moderation workflow.
+- Moderation system implemented with draft, review, published, and rejected statuses.